-Each of the 2040 packages would have a different impact on WestCAT ridership.
-Package C with the Rumrill BART alignment would reduce demand for the WestCAT express bus services, resulting in a net decrease in system ridership.
-Package D with the Richmond Parkway BART alignment is not projected to reduce demand on the express services, and would result in increased demand on local routes.
-Package D with BRT improvements and no BART extension would have WestCAT ridership very similar to the No Build scenario.
+Each of the 2040 packages would have a different impact on WestCAT ridership when compared to the 2040 No Build.
+Note, that the WestCat service in the model represents WestCAT's existing service.
+Package C with the Rumrill BART alignment would reduce demand for the WestCAT express bus services, resulting in a net decrease in system ridership on WestCAT as riders opt for other modes.
+Package D with the Richmond Parkway BART alignment is not projected to reduce demand on the WestCAT express services, and would result in increased demand on local routes.
+Package E with BRT improvements and a new express bus service and no BART extension would have WestCAT ridership very similar to the No Build scenario.
+The ridership achieved on the new express bus service in Package E would be independent of whether it is operated by WestCat or AC Transit.